MrKhantee/CustomView/README.md

 # customview
 How to draw a circle in Android (onDraw method in View)

-How to draw a circle in Android (onDraw method in View) By Alvin Alexander.
+By Alvin Alexander.
 Last updated: July 9 2017
 Android FAQ: How do I draw a circle in Android?